josephmontes/wOBAvs.xwOBA/README.md

 # Analyzing wOBA vs. xwOBA differences by Batted Ball Types
 ## Intro

-In this baseball project, I use Statcast pitch-by-pitch data from 2019 to 2023 in RStudio to examine the types of batted balls that lead to a player's wOBA outperforming their xwOBA
+In this baseball project, I use the spray angle calculated from 2019-2023 Statcast pitch-by-pitch data in RStudio to examine the types of batted balls that lead to a player's wOBA outperforming their xwOBA
-- More specifically, I categorize each batted ball into 1 of 12 groups using the following 2 characteristics: horizontal launch angle component - ***Pull, Center, Oppo*** and vertical launch angle component - ***Flyball, Groundball, Linedrive, Popup*** in an attempt to identify wOBA vs. xwOBA differences by batted ball type
+- More specifically, I categorize each batted ball into 1 of 12 groups using the following 2 characteristics: <ins>horizontal launch angle component</ins> - ***Pull, Center, Oppo*** and <ins>vertical launch angle component</ins> - ***Flyball, Groundball, Linedrive, Popup*** in an attempt to identify wOBA vs. xwOBA differences by batted ball type
   - Ex: Pull Flyball, Oppo Groundball, Center Linedrive, etc.
 - If there are notable differences in league-wide wOBA and xwOBA based on this categorization, then any individual player's overall wOBA vs. xwOBA difference needs to be looked at more closely through this lens
-- I am not implying that batters or pitchers have complete control over the type of batted ball that occurs *on an at-bat by at-bat basis*, but there are likely tendencies developed through a player's approach, mechanics, pitch usage, etc. that lead to consistent variations in their batted ball types *over the course of a season* (especially for batters)
+- This research does not prove, but it implies that there are tendencies developed through a player's approach, mechanics, pitch usage, etc. that lead to consistent variations in their batted ball types *over the course of a season* (especially for batters)

-The motivation for this analysis is that xwOBA is often used to explain that a player may be experiencing good or bad 'luck', but if there are specific types of batted balls that generally lead to notable differences in wOBA vs. xwOBA, then it is likely that a player's overall wOBA/xwOBA difference is less about luck and more about the way that player hits the ball, or how it is hit against them
+Another motivation for this analysis is that xwOBA is often used to explain that a player may be experiencing good or bad 'luck', but if there are specific types of batted balls that generally lead to notable differences in wOBA vs. xwOBA, then it is likely that a player's overall wOBA/xwOBA difference is less about luck and more about the way that player hits the ball, or how it is hit against them
-- Ultimately, this project aims to identify some level of skill that may be misattributed as luck, and to identify players that exhibit this distinction
+- Ultimately, this research aims to identify some level of skill that may be misattributed as luck, and to identify players that exhibit this distinction

 ## Analysis
 It is known that a *batter's* **above average sprint speed** can lead to ***outperforming*** his xwOBA and a *pitching team's* **above average defense** can lead the batter to ***underperforming*** his xwOBA
-- This project is not focused on the batter's sprint speed or the pitching team's defense
+- This research is not focused on the batter's sprint speed or the pitching team's defense

-The xwOBA value used in this project comes from Statcast's 'estimated_woba_using_speedangle' column
+The xwOBA value used in this research comes from Statcast's 'estimated_woba_using_speedangle' column
   - This calculation of xwOBA only takes into account the **launch speed** and the *vertical* **launch angle** of the batted ball

-This project is focused on the *horizontal* component of launch angle (**spray angle**) to see what xwOBA is missing by excluding it
+This research focuses on the *horizontal* component of launch angle (**spray angle**) to see what xwOBA is missing by excluding it
 - The spray angle of every batted ball in the dataset is calculated using Statcast's hit coordinates (hc_x, hc_y) in the following snippet of code

   ```allbdat$spray_angle <- with(allbdat, round((atan((hc_x-125.42)/(198.27-hc_y))*180/pi*.75),1))```